enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-i/what-are-conditional-statements-lua.md

 ## Practice

-In which of the following scenarious would you employ a conditional statement?
+In which of the following scenarios would you employ a conditional statement?
 1. Writing a value
 2. Moving a Value
 3. Checking a value